-Interested in making some money while in school?
-Want to know how majors and careers relate to your interests?
+Are you interested in learning about free resources and services that can prepare you for a successful career?
+Want to learn how to gain a competitive edge in your job search, despite COVID-19?
 Join us for this interactive session for answers to your questions regarding career and work options that support optimum student success and position you for a meaningful future.

 Join us to hear from upper-class students and learn about the leadership, service and health-care experiences that medical programs value.
 You'll discover how to develop a strong portfolio of engagement while maintaining the high standards of academic excellence that you need to be competitive.

-Getting Around Midtown: Know Your Transportation & Mobility Options (State Hall 306)
+Getting Around Campus and Beyond: Transportation & Mobility Options

 The Office of Campus Sustainability presents ways to live green on campus and off and help the growing community around you.
 Topics covered include water and energy conservation, recycling, and ways to help the metro-Detroit community go green!

-Making the Most of Math Resources around Wayne State (State Hall 101)
+Making the Most of Mathematics Resources Around Wayne State

 How do college students manage math anxiety and succeed in their math courses?
 Join us for this presentation to learn key strategies and hear from a panel of representatives from a variety of math resources across campus including the Math Advisors, Math Resource Center, Rising Scholars Program and Math Literacy Services.